xmartlabs/xmartlabs.github.io/_posts/2018-11-27-how-NFC-can-help-improve-your-business.md

 ### Rapid and effective data authentication

-NFC chips are already being use to identify most of the people in the world, since the big majority of the world passports have an NFC chip that contains the person information.
-Biometric information is usually storage in this type of chips allowing to identify its owner and provide other critical information like its digital signature.
-Since the creation of the standard a lot of countries have transitioned to the electronic passport in order to make their identifications processes faster and more efficients.
+NFC chips are already being used to identify most of the people in the world!
+Since a significant majority of the world passports have an NFC chip that contains personal information.
+Biometric information is usually stored in this type of chips allowing to identify its owner and provide critical information like its digital signature.
+Since the creation of the standard a lot of countries have transitioned into electronic passports in order to make their identifications processes faster and more efficient.

 <img width="100%" src="/images/how-nfc-can-help-improve-your-business/linked-in.jpg" />